 All Direct Loan schools are also required to complete a year-end closeout which is a final reconciliation of their Direct Loan accounts.
 This should be done as soon as possible after the end of the school's latest award period (loan period) end date, but no later than the program year closeout date.
+As a reminder, all cash management, disbursement reporting, and monthly reconciliation regulatory requirements supersede the closeout deadline so a school should be able to reconcile to a zero Ending Cash Balance and close out soon after its final disbursements and should not wait until the closeout deadline.
 The Direct Loan Program year closeout date occurs on the last processing day of July in the year following the award year.
-For example, the program year closeout date for 2012-2013 will be July 31, 2014.
+For example, the program year closeout date for 2015-16 will be July 31, 2017.